Norway, China normalize ties after Nobel Peace Prize row

 Shares of Norwegian salmon exporters, which have largely been shut out of the lucrative Chinese market, rose on Monday, with Grieg Seafood and Marine Harvest up 2.1 and 1.1 percent respectively.

-(Reporting by Stine Jacobsen and Ben Blanchard; Editing by Terje Solsvik and John Stonestreet)
+(Reporting by Stine Jacobsen and Ben Blanchard; additional reporting by Chen Aizhu in Beijing; Editing by Terje Solsvik and John Stonestreet)